Zoetrophy/Pervade/README.md

 ###TODO:

-1. Implement uniform chapter naming for Interludes.
+* Implement uniform chapter naming for Interludes
+* Implement more advanced formatting
+* Implement a system for dynamically adding spaces only where necessary in the RTF markup
+* Expand support to more document viewers (only AbiWord is currently intentionally supported)

 ***